The Marketing Funnel Stages

 The overarching marketing funnel stages

-Marketing funnels are essentially a way for businesses to visualise their sales process.
+A marketing funnel, otherwise known as a sales or click funnel, essentially provides a way for businesses to visualise their sales process.
 They attempt to understand what goes on in the head of your prospects.

 If you, and your team, can obtain an accurate vision in your head of the mental journey of prospects, you are onto a winner.